 If you prefer trains over buses, you can go with Czech Railways.
-The biggest advantage is more space during your travels and going through the beautiful nature and amazing landscapes on the way from Prague to Southern Bohemia.
-Unfortunately, the earliest train leaves at 8 am, so you will be at 11 am in Cesky Krumlov.
+The biggest advantage is more space during your travels and going through the beautiful nature and amazing landscapes from Prague to Southern Bohemia.
+Unfortunately, the earliest train leaves at 8 am, so that you will be at 11 am in Cesky Krumlov.
 Like the bus, the ride takes around three hours.
 The one-way ticket costs from 8 to 15 EUR.
-Since the last train leaves at 2 pm from Cesky Krumlov, we recommend either staying overnight or going back by bus.
+Since the last train leaves at 2 pm from Cesky Krumlov, we recommend staying overnight or going back by bus.
 Another disadvantage of taking the train is a slightly longer travel time of over three hours and the slightly inconvenient location of the train station, located outside of the city centre.

-Private driver – Prague Airport Transfers
+Private Driver – Prague Airport Transfers

 Prague Airport Transfers focus on private airport pickups and all their drivers are hand-picked and well trained.
 The drivers can take up to four passengers in sedan cars or eight passengers in minivans, so you can share the costs.
 The driver will also wait for you in front of your hotel, the airport or any other location in Prague.
 The service has excellent ratings on TripAdvisor and even received the Certificate of Excellence.
-If you are coming back to Prague, just don’t forget to agree on a waiting fee and your return trip is free of charge (you pay only the one-way fare and waiting fee).
+If you are coming back to Prague, just don’t forget to agree on a waiting fee, and your return trip is free of charge (you pay only the one-way fare and waiting fee).